-The UTeach CS Principles curriculum utilizes Project-Based Learning (PBL) and Culturally Responsive Education (CRE) to better engage students in the learning process.
+The UTeach CS Principles curriculum utilizes Project-Based Learning (PBL) and other researchbacked methods to better engage all students in the learning process.
 By encouraging students to use critical thinking skills and challenging them to solve authentic and meaningful problems, PBL helps students to develop a deeper and more profound understanding of the power of computation in our everyday lives.
-This project-based approach is particularly effective in engaging girls and other historically underrepresented groups as well as broadening participation in computing overall.
+This project-based approach is particularly effective in engaging all students, including girls and other groups with historically lower rates of CS participation, as well as broadening participation in computing overall.
 Teachers who are unfamiliar with the goals, methods, and techniques of PBL can learn more at the Buck Institute for Education website.
-Likewise, more information about CRE can be found at the Education Alliance website.

-In teaching this curriculum, educators are encouraged to utilize the range of PBL and CRE techniques that have been incorporated into each unit, including driving questions, overarching unit projects, clear rubrics, regular benchmarks, scaffolding activities, final products, and reflection.
-Used together in a coherent, unified manner that actively engages students in the educational process, PBL and CRE strategies can help students improve their retention of learned experiences and develop stronger problem solving, critical thinking, and group communication skills.
+In teaching this curriculum, educators are encouraged to utilize the range of PBL techniques that have been incorporated into each unit, including driving questions, overarching unit projects, clear rubrics, regular benchmarks, scaffolding activities, final products, and reflection.
+Used together in a coherent, unified manner that actively engages students in the educational process, PBL strategies can help students improve their retention of learned experiences and develop stronger problem solving, critical thinking, and group communication skills.